Nigella Deviled Eggs Recipe

 Instructions

-1. Place eggs in boiling water, boil for 1 minute, then let stand in hot water for 12 minutes.
-Transfer eggs to ice water for 15 minutes, then peel.
+1. Cook eggs: Place eggs in boiling water for 1 minute.
+Turn off the heat and let them stand in the hot water for 12 minutes.

 Notes